Maschine2501/NR1-UI/README.md

 * Bootup and Shutdown Logos
 * More Buttons via GPIO
 * remove one Rotary
+* Scroll Text stops before shown completly -> needs to be solved
 * ?
 Use "CAVA" to display a bargraph spectrum ?

 ## Allready Done: